Radtchinko/Image-Encryption-Compression/README.md

 # Image-Encryption-Compression Please Read the Notes (Important).
+C#
 # Please Download the rar file it is containing the project file.
 # Please look at the Project Demo Video it is a very helpful guide to go through the project.
 # Note that Paths in compression and decompression are fixed to change them you've to change them from the following files.